sociomantic-tsunami/libdrizzle-redux/README.rst

 which meant that crucial fixes and enhancements were not included in the latest stable release **v5.1.4 Felmingham**.

-The repository is part of the `Tsunami programme`_ created by `sociomantic labs GmbH`_ in order to support developers who want to contribute to the open source community.

 We hope that continuing the development of **libdrizzle-redux** can benefit current and future users of the library.